krzemienski/awesome-from-stars/README.md

 * [dalinvip/Awesome-ChatGPT](https://github.com/dalinvip/Awesome-ChatGPT): ChatGPT资料汇总学习，持续更新......
 * [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt): 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 * [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt): Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
-* [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt): 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
+* [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt): 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI [SUBMISSIONS ARE TEMPORARILY PAUSED BECAUSE OF TOO MANY LOW QUALITY SUBMISSIONS]
 * [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api): Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 * [Jeadie/awesome-chatgpt-plugins](https://github.com/Jeadie/awesome-chatgpt-plugins): A curated list of awesome ChatGPT plugins, demos and Posts
 * [PlexPt/awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh): ChatGPT 中文调教指南。各种场景使用指南。学习怎么让它听你的话。